oar-team/oar/docs-old/documentation/doc_usecases.rst

 Processus isolation
 ~~~~~~~~~~~~~~~~~~~

-In this test, we run 4 yes commands in a job whose resources is only one core.
+In this test, we run 4 "yes" commands in a job whose resources is only one core.
 (syntax tested with bash as the user's shell)

 ::